Premier League kits 2022-23: Every new home, away and third strip

-In a move that bucks the trend of recent years, Brentford will not be changing their home strip for the coming season.
+In a move that bucks the trend of recent years, Brentford will not be changing their home strip this season.

-The Bees want to avoid the need for fans to shell out on a new shirt every season, so the Umbro-designed jersey they wore during their first Premier League campaign will be the same next term.
+The Bees want to avoid the need for fans to shell out on a new shirt every season, so the Umbro-designed jersey they wore during their first Premier League campaign will be the same for this term.